Emotional Moments in Formula One

-In the midst of the adrenaline rush and drama, Formula One has seen its fair share of heart wrenching emotional moments.
+In the midst of the adrenaline rush and drama, Formula One has seen its fair share of heart-wrenching emotional moments.
 We list out the top 10 of them.

-1. Senna’s death
+1. Ayrton Senna’s Death

 On lap 7, Senna’s car ran in a straight line off the track and struck an unprotected concrete barrier.
 The car hit the wall at a shallow angle, tearing off the right front wheel and nose cone and spinning to a halt.

 Many Brazilian fans considered Senna’s death to be a national tragedy.
-The Brazilian government even declared three days of national mourning.
+The Brazilian government declared three days of national mourning.
 The funeral was broadcast live on Brazilian television and an estimated three million people lined the streets of his hometown of São Paulo.

-Even the FIFA World Cup winning Brazilian team dedicated their win to Senna.
+Even the FIFA World Cup-winning Brazilian team dedicated their win to Senna.
 It was widely accepted to be the largest recorded gathering of mourners in modern times.

 2. Anthoine Hubert’s Death and the events that followed

-Charles Leclerc took pole as Ferrari showcased their strength and might after and embarrassing first half of the season.
+Charles Leclerc took pole as Ferrari showcased their strength and might after an embarrassing first half of the season.
 However, what happened after Qualifying is what shook the entire world for good.

-In the F2 feature race, Anthoine Hubert, Juan Manuel Correa and Giuliano Alesi were involved in a heavy crash that led to the red flag of the race immediately.
-The crash’s video soon surfaced online but the video was only for the brave hearted to watch.
+In the F2 feature race, Anthoine Hubert, Juan Manuel Correa and Giuliano Alesi crash heavily and a red flag came out immediately.
+The crash’s video soon surfaced online but the video is only for the brave-hearted to watch.
 Anthoine Hubert was soon declared dead while the other two were lifted for treatment.

 During the formation lap, Leclerc passed the corner of the accident and seemed numb.
 His reactions showcased how much it hurt him and how much he was missing his friend.
 He went on to win the race eventually, his first victory in Formula One and dedicated the victory to his friend.